Upper Bounds on Overshoot in SIR Models with Nonlinear Incidence: Data Availability Statement

 This leads to the question of what the applicable domain of $a$ is.
-The larger the value of $a$, the stronger the non-monotonicity of $f(S)$ is (Figure \ref{fig:overshoot_sin}a).
-We can first eliminate values based on the second boundary condition (\ref{eqn:BC2}) which requires that $f(S=1)>\frac{1}{R_0}$.
-Clearly that condition is violated if $f(S=1)$ is not positive, since $\frac{1}{R_0}$ is always positive because $\beta$ and $\gamma$ are both positive-definite.
-Since $f(S)=sin(aS)$, then $f(S)$ is negative when $a\in [\pi n,2\pi n], n=\mathbb{N}$.
+The larger the value of $a$, the stronger the non-monotonicity of $f(S)$ is (Supplemental Figure \ref{fig:overshoot_sin}a).
+We can first eliminate values based on the condition $R_0 >\frac{1}{f(S)}$.
+Clearly that condition is violated if $f(S)$ is not positive, since $R_0$ is always positive because $\beta$ and $\gamma$ are both positive-definite.
+Since $f(S)=\text{sin}(aS)$, then $f(S)$ is negative when $a\in [\pi n,2\pi n], n=\mathbb{N}$.
 Furthermore, since we have a formula for $\frac{1}{R_0}$ using (\ref{eqn:R0_3}), we can set up the inequality explicitly.

-These result for the different cases of $f(S)=sin(aS)$ are shown in Figure \ref{fig:overshoot_sin}b.
+These result for the different cases of $f(S)=\text{sin}(aS)$ are shown in Supplemental Figure \ref{fig:overshoot_sin}b.